CalebTPK/Mixed-Messages/README.md

 3. Follow the prompts to generate a new villainous monologue.
 4. Enjoy the absurdity of your freshly crafted villain monologue!

-### Customization
+### Customisation

-Feel free to customize the arrays in the main.js file to add more elements and increase the variety of generated monologues.
+Feel free to customise the arrays in the main.js file to add more elements and increase the variety of generated monologues.

 ## Additional Features